GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/contexts.rst

     * locks
     * miscellaneous lookup infrastructure

-In some sense `Context` can be viewed as daScript virtual machine.
+In some sense `Context` can be viewed as Daslang virtual machine.
 It is the object that is responsible for executing the code and keeping the state.
 It can also be viewed as an instance of the class, which methods can be accessed when marked as [export].

 Function code, constant string heap, runtime debug information, and shared global variables are shared between cloned contexts.